Components of a Solar Panel

 Are there solar incentives available in NY?

 Rich tax incentives and rebates make New York City one of the best places in the country for homeowners to go solar.
-Through federal, state, and local incentives, around 70 percent of the cost of an average installation is covered.
+Through federal, state, and local incentives, 75% or more of the cost of an average installation is covered.

 Get Started Working with Local Experts